Words that Architects use: Architect Bingo Card #3

 So a few weeks ago I wrote a post on how to speak like an architect with the premise that if you want to be an architect, you have to speak in a certain way or no one will take you very seriously.

-Because I am just the sort of guy to try and help others out, I came up with a list of words that old seasoned architects have most likely mastered but younger architects, interns, students, and those who are working with architects should try and learn.
-I am back here today to present you with round 3 of Architect Bingo© - another group of 25 words for you to learn and incorporate into your casual daily conversations
+Because I am just the sort of guy to try to help others out, I came up with a list of words that old seasoned architects have most likely mastered but younger architects, interns, students, and those who are working with architects should try to learn.
+I am back here today to present you with round 3 of Architect Bingo© – another group of 25 words for you to learn and incorporate into your casual daily conversations

 Here is the third round of words for you to memorize: